-What to do in Phuket at night?
+What is there to do at night in Phuket?

-Bangla Walking Street, or Bangla Road as we still call it here, if where it all happens.
-What used to be a small street lined with small beer bars and a few restaurants have become a massive concentration of night clubs, live music bands, tattoo parlours and all kinds of bars.
-It’s very colourful and rather fun, open to everyone with a minimum opened mind.
-Yes, you will still see girls dancing on bars, but they are wearing dancing attires.
-Of course, you can also explore some of the legendary go-go bars, it’s less raunchy than in Pattaya.
+Bangla Walking Street, or ‘Bangla Road’ as we still call it here, if where Phuket nightlife truly happens.
+The small street lined with small bars that used to be Phuket red-light district has become a concentration of massive international night clubs, excellent live music bands, tattoo parlours and all kinds of bars.
+It’s very colourful and rather fun, open to everyone who has an open mind.
+Yes, you will still see girls dancing on bars along the street, but they are wearing dancing attires.
+Of course, you can also explore some of the legendary and more daring go-go bars, less raunchy than those in Pattaya.

 There are more and more rooftop bars around the island and just a few in Patong Beach.
 Only a handful are really at the top of a building since an old law forbade the construction of tall towers in Phuket (thankfully).
 So don’t expect high rise towers like the rooftop bars of Bangkok.
 Here, many ‘rooftops’ are built high on hillsides, offering superb panoramic views of the ocean and fantastic sunsets opportunities.